Amazon And The Art Of (The Grocery) War

 And Amazon is doing it at precisely the moment in time where consumers are shifting that food spend and adjusting those grocery food shopping and eating preferences.

 The acquisition of supermarket Whole Foods did what Tzu said the element of surprise always does: destabilizes the competition as rival grocery stocks tanked.
-It also gives Amazon the opening it needs to leverage the assets they've assembled to reshape how and how much consumers spend on food, while the rest of the grocery sector is back on its heels figuring out what to do next.
+It also gives Amazon the opening it needs to leverage the assets it's assembled to reshape how and how much consumers spend on food while the rest of the grocery sector is back on its heels figuring out what to do next.

 And while the restaurant segment may not yet know what's about to hit them.